Mario Cuomo: Elections

 Cuomo's supporters launched a draft movement and encouraged people to write in his name in the Democratic primary, which was held on February 18, 1992.
 Cuomo did not discourage it, which many saw as implicit endorsement of the campaign.
 Cuomo went on to receive 6,577 votes in the primary, 3.92% of the total cast and subsequently asked the draft committee to close down, saying, "I am flattered by their support and impressed by their commitment, but I am also convinced that in fairness to themselves they ought now to end their effort."
 The group closed down, but Cuomo refused to rule out joining the primaries later in the year, stating, "I have said more than once that the nomination should go to someone willing and able to campaign for it.
 I am willing, but because New York's budget has not been settled I am not able to campaign for it."
 Ultimately, Cuomo did not enter the race and Bill Clinton went on to win the Democratic nomination and the general election.
 Because of Cuomo's refusal to run for national office, despite his popularity, he was referred to as the "Hamlet on the Hudson".

 After Bill Clinton won the Democratic nomination for president in 1992, Cuomo was a candidate for vice president but he refused to be considered and did not make Clinton's final shortlist.
 He was also spoken of as a candidate for nomination to the United States Supreme Court, but when President Clinton was considering nominees during his first term to replace the retiring Byron White, Cuomo stated he was not interested in the office.
 George Stephanopoulos wrote in 1999 that Clinton came within 15 minutes of nominating Cuomo before the latter pre-emptively rejected the post.

 In 1994, Cuomo ran for a fourth term.
 In this election, Republicans attacked him for the weak economic recovery within the state since the early 1990s recession and the resulting high unemployment as well as his opposition to the death penalty by highlighting the case of Arthur Shawcross, a multiple murderer convicted of manslaughter who was paroled by the state in 1987 and while on release became a serial killer.
 Republicans were able to associate Shawcross with Cuomo much like William Horton with Michael Dukakis six years earlier.
 Cuomo was defeated by George Pataki in the 1994 Republican landslide, taking 45.4% of the vote to Pataki's 48.8%.
-Cuomo lost mainly because his support outside of New York City all but vanished; he only carried one county outside the Five Boroughs, Albany County.
+Cuomo lost mainly because his support outside of New York City all but vanished; he only carried one county outside the five boroughs, Albany County, while also failing to sweep the five boroughs unlike his previous three successful runs, losing Staten Island.